BogiHsu/Tacotron2-PyTorch/README.md

 - [x] LJSpeech dataloader.
 - [x] Reduction factor.
 - [x] Implement codes for inference.
+- [x] Add some temporary samples.
-- [ ] Add some samples and pertrained model.
+- [ ] Add some samples and a pertrained model.
-- [ ] Add pretrained vocoder.
+- [ ] Add a pretrained vocoder.

 ## Requirements
 - Python >= 3.5.2